Details.

 Founder, Wardle

-John Wardle is an internationally renowned architect and the founder of Wardle (formerly John Wardle Architects), which has studios in Sydney and Melbourne.
 The work of Wardle is tailored to place and highly experiential in nature.
-Diverse in scale and typology, its portfolio spans domestic dwellings, university buildings, museums and large commercial offices.
+Diverse in scale and typology, the practice portfolio spans domestic dwellings, university buildings, museums and large commercial offices.

 More About John Wardle →